-Beginning with students in the Class of 2012, undergraduate student records, from applications to the University through Orientation and then throughout the following years until graduation, are maintained in electronic form.
+Beginning with students in the Class of 2012, undergraduate student records, from applications to the University through orientation and then throughout the following years until graduation, are maintained in electronic form.

-B. STUDENT FOLDERS
+B. STUDENT FILES

-- Information kept in all folders:
+- Information kept in all files:

 - Tab information including student’s name, classification, ID number, adviser, major and minor.